Fluellen/fluellen/README.md

         self.current_focus = "Building awesome forecasting models & AI tools" # [assume not in context]

     def whats_new(self):
-        print("Currently a Demand Forecast Data Scientist at SymphonyAI, helping clients optimize their supply chains! 🚚 Also spearheading a GenAI initiative. ✨") # [cite: 4, 23]
+        print("Currently a Demand Forecast Data Scientist at SymphonyAI, helping clients optimize their supply chains! 🚚 Also spearheading a GenAI initiative. ✨") #

 me = DataExplorer()
 me.whats_new()